-- A majority of the members of the Board are independent directors, as defined by the NASDAQ Marketplace Rules.
-The Board has determined that all of the Company's directors are independent, except Mr. Stewart and Dr. Anzalone.
-Independent directors do not receive consulting, legal or other fees from the Company, other than Board and Committee compensation. - All of the Company's employees, officers and directors are subject to the Company's Code of Business Conduct and Ethics Policy, which is available on the Company's website at www.arrowheadresearch.com.
-The ethics policy meets the requirements of NASDAQ, as well as the code of ethics requirements of the SEC. - The Audit, Compensation and Nomination Committees consist entirely of independent directors. - The Board reviews at least annually the Company's business initiatives, capital projects and budget matters. - The Audit Committee reviews and approves all related-party transactions or, if the size and nature of the transaction warrants, a special committee of non-related Board members is formed to negotiate and approve the transaction.
+- The positions of Chairman of the Board and Chief Executive Officer are separated, which allows our Chief Executive Officer to focus on our day-today business, while allowing the Chairman of the Board to lead the Board in its fundamental role of providing advice to and oversight of management.
+While our Bylaws do not require that our Chairman and Chief Executive Officer positions be separate, our Board believes that having separate positions is the appropriate leadership structure for us at this time and demonstrates our commitment to good corporate governance. - A majority of the members of the Board are independent directors, as defined by the NASDAQ Marketplace Rules.
+The Board has determined that all of the Company's directors are independent, except Dr. Anzalone, due to his employment relationship with the Company, and Dr. Given, who is the brother of Bruce Given, the Company's Chief Operating Officer.
+Independent directors do not receive consulting or other fees from the Company, other than Board and Committee compensation. - The Board has overall responsibility for the oversight of the Company's risk management process, which is designed to support the achievement of organizational objectives, including strategic objectives, to improve long-term organizational performance and enhance stockholder value.
+Risk management includes not only understanding company-specific risks and the steps management implements to manage those risks, but also what level of risk is acceptable and appropriate for the Company.
+Management is responsible for establishing our business strategy, identifying and assessing the related risks and implementing appropriate risk management practices.
+The Board regularly reviews our business strategy and management's assessment of the related risk, and discusses with management the appropriate level of risk for the Company. - All of the Company's employees, officers and directors are subject to the Company's Code of Business Conduct and Ethics Policy, which is available on the Company's website at www.arrowheadresearch.com.
+The ethics policy meets the requirements of the NASDAQ Marketplace Rules, as well as the code of ethics requirements of the SEC. - The Audit, Compensation and Nomination Committees consist entirely of independent directors. - The independent directors meet separately in executive session on a regular basis to discuss matters relating to the Company and the Board, without members of the management team present. - The Board reviews at least annually the Company's business initiatives, capital projects and budget matters. - The Audit Committee reviews and approves all related-party transactions or, if the size and nature of the transaction warrants, a special committee of non-related Board members is formed to negotiate and approve the transaction.